CiscoDevNet/terraform-provider-intersight/website/docs/d/iam_o_auth_token.html.markdown

 It is created when user logged in via OAuth2 using Authorization Code grant and deleted upon logout, expiration timeout or manual deletion.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_iam_o_auth_token.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `access_expiration_time`:(string) Expiration time for the JWT token to which it can be used for api calls.
 * `client_id`:(string) The identifier of the registered application to which the token belongs.